 Under China’s residency restrictions, these migrant workers must forego their claims to public services like healthcare and education while traveling for work.
 Marriage is the only change of status that allows one to legally change residence, and so it represents for many the single opportunity to drastically alter the course of one’s life.
 This has generational repercussions, as elderly parents may be left without a caretaker if their children marry outside of the community.
 “If you get married to someone far away, I will have lost a daughter,” the mother moans in that first scene of Bitter Money, likening such an eventuality to the death of a child in an earthquake.
 In Spring, these weighty concerns are puzzled over in the hormone-choked confines of the workshop.
 When young men are looking for work at the top of the season, they consider the reputation of the boss, the age of the machines, but also if there are any pretty girls there.

 Hard Times (2024) is the second installment of the trilogy, though it was the last to be completed.
-(Its Chinese subtitle, 苦, is the same character that is translated as “bitter” in Bitter Money, which is how the workers refer to the rewards of their labors.)
+(Its Chinese subtitle, 苦, is the same character that is translated as “bitter” in Bitter Money.)
 It continues Spring’s focus on the shop as a social space, though it’s far less lusty.
 Much of its running time is dedicated to the matter of payment, which is completely fraught in this casual economy, structured around vague and unenforceable promises and debts.
 The machinists are paid by the piece, but the rates are not set until the very end of the season, when the work has already been completed.
-Over the course of the season, the workers speculate amongst themselves about the boss’s outlay and bottom line, about what they would do differently in his place.
+As they toil, the workers speculate amongst themselves about the boss’s outlay and bottom line, about what they would do differently in his place.
 When the time comes, they negotiate fervently, but entirely without leverage, and end up begrudgingly accepting whatever meager terms are offered and counting their money in disbelief before they head home for the holidays.
 Some bosses skip town come payday, leaving their workers to strip the shop for parts.
 One such circumstance in the film is almost comically bleak: when the workers manage to break into the boss’s former residence, the most valuable item they find is an extension cord.
 Before they can use it to plug in a refrigerator or air conditioner, the power is cut and they are evicted.

 The third film, Homecoming (also 2024), is organized more conventionally than the first two, gradually tracing the familial networks of its central subjects as they return to their villages to celebrate the new year, and to be married.
 A thrilling one-lane dirt-road mountainside minibus climb delivers us to a Yunnan village, alongside a young man and his fiancé.
 The setting is different in every way from the one they’ve become accustomed to—fresh air, vast landscapes, family obligations—except for the miasma of poverty and the low, gray skies that always seem to be hanging over their heads.
 During the celebrations dedicated to the god of prosperity, the thrum of fireworks recalls that of their sewing machines back in Zhili.
 The previous films end on similar homecoming codas; this one returns finally to a workbench.